 In this era of the internet, research must be conducted to understand how information is digested and how the internet influences the communication of information.
 Theological netnography provides the methodology for collecting and analyzing data online.
 From this research, ministry leaders can adapt their technology and online presence to promote healthier social interactions.

 For military service members, the elderly, shut-ins, those with limited transportation or access to a healthy local church, and a few other categories, virtual church provides a beneficial alternative.
 Congregants can completely immerse with the music, message, and even online chat feature.
 Virtual church can be viewed in real time or on a person’s own schedule.

 Virtual church may also be a starting point for those who are looking for space and privacy to grow in their faith and to make sense of their spiritual curiosity.

 For all of these reason, today’s church leaders must recognize the power of cyber theology and access tools to help others connect with God in this nontraditional arm of the Church.

 Did learning about Cyber Theology interest you?
 Are you ready to take your ministry beyond the traditional to have a global impact?
-Regent University’s Master of Divinity Cyber Theology will prepare you for full-time ministry while you learn to teach and share the gospel online.
+Regent University’s Master of Divinity in Online Ministry will prepare you for full-time ministry while you learn to teach and share the gospel online.
 You’ll learn how to use websites, social networking, blogs, video, podcasts, and more to engage others and create an accessible and interactive ministry in the digital age.